High Tech/Media Practice

 TruePosition v.
 Ericsson, et al. In a case arising out of mobile technology standard-setting activities, Constantine Cannon represents technology company TruePosition against Qualcomm, Ericsson, Alcatel-Lucent, and 3GPP.
 The federal antitrust lawsuit alleges that the defendants conspired to thwart the inclusion of TruePosition’s technology in global 4G wireless standards, thereby excluding it from the market.
-The case is currently in the discovery phase with a trial set for 2014.
+The case settled before trial in 2014.

 Nexstar Broadcasting, Inc. v.
 Granite Broadcasting Corp.
 Constantine Cannon represented Nexstar Broadcasting, Inc., an owner and operator of multiple television stations across the U.S., in its antitrust suit against its competitor Granite Broadcasting Corporation in the United States District Court for the Northern District of Indiana.
 The litigation, filed on July 25, 2011, alleged that Granite violated federal and state antitrust laws by having unlawfully acquired control over the sale of television broadcast local spot advertising in the Fort Wayne, Indiana, Designated Market Area (DMA) by having acquired control of local spot advertising sales on five of the six national television broadcast network affiliations in the Fort Wayne DMA (NBC, ABC, FOX, MyNetworkTV, and The CW).
 Nexstar alleged that Granite’s exclusion of Nexstar’s Fort Wayne television station, WFFT-TV, from the “must-have” programming of these national networks had injured WFFT-TV’s and Nexstar’s ability to sell local spot advertising and had raised WFFTTV’s costs of producing television programming.